-Deforestation - Deforestation increases the amount of carbon dioxide in the atmosphere, leading to a stronger greenhouse effect. - While developed countries are less likely to see deforestation as top environmental issue, Australia was more likely than most.
+Deforestation - Deforestation increases the amount of carbon dioxide in the atmosphere, leading to a stronger greenhouse effect. - Developed countries, like the US, are less likely to see deforestation as top environmental issue.
 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Deforestation

-Natural resource depletion - Natural resource depletion is a difficult discussion topic. - On the one hand natural resources are finite. - On the other hand, though, they are necessary to produce goods and services needed across the entire global population. - Australia is below the global average.
+Natural resource depletion - Natural resource depletion is a difficult discussion topic. - On the one hand natural resources are finite. - On the other hand, though, they are necessary to produce goods and services needed across the entire global population. - The US is more likely to see this as a top concern than other Western countries.